Menu

 Se habla español.

-Grimes & Fertitta > Personal Injury > Types of Negligence in Texas
+Grimes & Fertitta > Personal Injury > Texas Negligence Laws Explained

 types of negligence

-Not familiar with the types of negligence recognized in Texas?
+Not familiar with Texas negligence laws?
 Grimes & Fertitta, personal injury lawyers in Houston and The Woodlands, have created an overview of the more common types of negligence in Texas.

 If you have more questions regarding negligence and need help pursuing justice in a personal injury case, call Grimes & Fertitta today at 713-224-7644 for a free consultation.
 We are an experienced personal injury law firm that values conscientious representation and has earned a reputation for winning negligence cases.